-Savoury Turkey Veronique Rustic Meat Pie combines ground turkey, grapes and a white wine cream sauce, under a rustic lattice crust.
-Something a little different for the weeknight dinner.
+Ground turkey, grapes and a white wine cream sauce, under a rustic lattice crust.
+Perfect for any night of the week.
+Great for Thanksgiving.

 People seem to think that French cooking is complicated.
 Are you one of those people?

 Cooking Channel shares some French pantry essentials:

 French cuisine is justly esteemed for its sauces, and brandy and wine form the foundation of many of them.
 Even if you don’t want to spend a lot of energy on saucing, a few tablespoons of a quick pan sauce can make the difference between something ho-hum, and something really special: Sauté a piece of meat, chicken or fish, and remove it from the pan; deglaze with a little wine or brandy to pick up the flavourful browned bits that cling to the bottom of the pan.
 Add a touch of cream, or a bit of butter, to thicken and enrich the juices, and you’ve got something that tastes like you spent all day on it.

 This recipe is a 3 step process.
 The recipe card below has all the detailed instructions.